noumazahra-hue/Algorithmic-trading-system/README.md

 Measures the speed and magnitude of price changes.
 Values above 70 indicate overbought conditions (SELL), below 30 indicate oversold conditions (BUY).

 **Momentum**
 Measures the percentage price change over 20 trading days.
-High momentum (>10%) signals an overextended move — used to confirm SELL signals.
+High momentum (>10%) signals an overextended move used to confirm SELL signals.

 **MA50 / MA200 (Moving Averages)**
 When MA50 > MA200, the asset is in a long-term uptrend.
-This acts as a filter — BUY signals are only generated in confirmed uptrends.
+This acts as a filter, BUY signals are only generated in confirmed uptrends.

 ## For Recruiters